mitdbg/learnedsystems-www/_posts/2021-06-21-lea-a-learned-encoding-advisor-for-column-stores.md

 ---
 layout: post
-title: "LEA: A Learned Encoding Advisor For Column Stores"
+title: "LEA: A Learned Encoding Advisor for Column Stores"
 ---

 *Authors: Lujing Cen, [Andreas Kipf](https://people.csail.mit.edu/kipf/), [Ryan Marcus](https://rmarcus.info/blog/), and [Tim Kraska](https://people.csail.mit.edu/kraska/)*

 This blog post presents LEA, our new learned encoding advisor for column stores.
 LEA helps the database choose the best encoding for each column.
 At the moment, it can optimize for compressed size or query speed.
 On TPC-H, LEA achieves 19% lower query latency while using 26% less space compared to the encoding advisor of a commercial column store.

-For more details about this work, see the [presentation](https://youtu.be/9jaJLrAdiPQ) and [paper](https://arxiv.org/pdf/2105.08830.pdf).
+For more details about this work, see the [aiDM @ SIGMOD 2021](http://www.aidm-conf.org/) [presentation](https://youtu.be/9jaJLrAdiPQ) and [paper](https://arxiv.org/pdf/2105.08830.pdf)

 ## Motivation